juni-vogt/legitRipple.js/README.md

 ##Custom ripples

 ###Custom CSS
-Ripples can be targeted using the `.legitRipple-ripple` class, containers using `.legitRipple` CSS selectors for ripples shouldn't be order-specific to target all ripples because there can be multiple ripples active at once.
+Ripples can be targeted using the `.legitRipple-ripple` class, containers using `.legitRipple`.
+CSS selectors for ripples shouldn't be order-specific to target all ripples since there can be multiple ripples active at once.
 For example, `.legitRipple-custom:first-of-type` wouldn't target all ripples.
 ```css
 .container .legitRipple-ripple {
     background: yellow;